FLOSSBoxIN/FeedMe/doc/en/patches.md

 ### 3.1.2
 ###### 2017-5-20
 - [optimize]Now single tap to keep unread in article page, not twice.
 Update the `keep unread` icon.
-- [optimize]Click feed url to copy it in feed setting page.
+- [optimize]Tap feed url to copy it in feed setting page.
 - [optimize]Add playback control label for TalkBack.
 - [optimize]Add `Thumbnail` switch in `Lab` setting.
 (Just for testing)
 - [fix]Fixed can't login Inoreader with Google account.